HyoMinKang/AWS/esp32_led_button/README.md

 1. User press boot button.
 2. Updated `Thing Shadow' in the AWS IoT.
 3. Changed led status, only if `Thing Shadow` update success.
-4. Published `LEDButton<DSN>/result` topic to report result to 1Android app client1,
+4. Published `LEDButton<DSN>/result` topic to report result to 'Android app client'.

 ## Control LED by Android app client

 1. `Thing`(this project) subscribe `LEDButton<DSN>/command` topic.
 2. `Android app client` publish `LEDButton<DSN>/command` topic("operation_code" is 0(LED OFF) or 1(LED ON) at this time).
-3. `Thing` update `Thing Shadow` in the AWS IoT according to command, then change LED status only if `Thing Shadow` update success.
+3. `Thing` update `Thing Shadow` in the AWS IoT according to command, then change LED status, only if `Thing Shadow` update success.
 4. `Thing` publish `LEDButton<DSN>/result` topic to report result to Android app client.

-### in progress..

 ## Change operation key proccess by Android app client

+1. `Thing`(this project) subscribe `LEDButton<DSN>/command` topic.
+2. `Android app client` publish `LEDButton<DSN>/command` topic("operation_code" is 2(Change operation key) at this time) with new operation key to the "operation_data".
+3. `Thing` change operation key saved in non-volatile storage(nvs), then publish `LEDButton<DSN>/result` topic to report result to Android app client, only if nvs operaion is done successfully.

+### As mentioned earlier, this project does not subscribe `delta'